live-high/agent-bootstrap-tutorials/Environment-Setup-Guide.md

 ### Tool Requirements
 - **Claude Code**: Latest version installed and configured
+  - 🚨 **Important**: You need active Claude Code access to follow these tutorials
+  - 💡 **Need help getting access?** Join our community group for assistance and account sharing opportunities!
 - **Git**: For version control (optional but recommended)
 - **Internet Connection**: For Claude Code API access